Porsche 3512

+History

-The 3512 was designed by Porsche veteran Hans Mezger, and had an 80-degree V-angle and a power take-off from the centre of the engine.
-The latter had been a feature of the flat-12 Type 912 engine (also designed by Mezger) in the Porsche 917 sports car of the early 1970s, but was unusual for Formula One.
+The 3512 was designed by Porsche veteran Hans Mezger, and had an 80-degree V-angle and a power take-off from the centre of the engine, basically two V6 combined.
+The latter had been a feature of the flat-12 Type 912 engine (also designed by Mezger) in the Porsche 917 sports car of 1969, but was unusual for modern Formula One, with many wins in the Mercedes-Benz W196 of 1954 and 1955.

 Problems beset the 3512 almost immediately, as it was completed later than scheduled, and its layout meant that it was large and heavy.
-When ancillaries like the clutch and flywheel were installed, the engine weighed 418 lb (189.6 kg) - compared to the V12s of Honda and Ferrari at 352 lb (159.6 kg) and 308 lb (139.7 kg) respectively.
+When ancillaries like the clutch and flywheel were installed, the engine weighed 418 lb (189.6 kg) – compared to the V12s of Honda and Ferrari at 352 lb (159.6 kg) and 308 lb (139.7 kg) respectively.
 All this meant that it could not be properly installed in Footwork's car for the 1991 season, the FA12, and so the team had to redesign this car while starting the season with a modified version of their / car, designated the A11C.

 Further difficulties were encountered when the engine started to be used: power output was said to be only around 670 hp at around 13,000 rpm, while the novel method of drawing power from the centre of the engine led to oil pressure problems.

 When the season got underway at the Phoenix street circuit in the United States, Alex Caffi failed to qualify his A11C, while teammate Michele Alboreto qualified 25th but retired from the race at half-distance with a gearbox failure.
 At the faster Interlagos circuit for the next round in Brazil, both drivers failed to make the grid.
 The redesigned FA12 was introduced at the San Marino Grand Prix at Imola, another fast circuit, but Alboreto destroyed his car during practice and was forced to use the A11C, and again both drivers failed to qualify.
 Then at Monaco, Caffi suffered a crash of his own and once again failed to make the grid, while Alboreto again qualified 25th before his 3512 failed at half-distance.